mevdschee/php-crud-api/README.md

   - Optional white- and blacklist support for tables
   - JSONP support for cross-domain requests
   - Combined requests with wildcard support for table names
-  - Pagination and search support
+  - Pagination, sorting and search support

 ## Configuration